stkterry/CAS/README.md

 &nbsp;

-One such example that's can be wrapped by the *Phase* component is the card flip animation.
+One such example that can be wrapped by the *Phase* component is the card flip animation.
 It's represented by a stateless functional component and operates on pure CSS.
 While not depicted here, some functions such as the the card-stack effect seen on the signup page utilize CSSTransitions via the `react-transition-group` module to